Polirecyliente/SGConocimiento/Math/Algebra_basics__Prealgebra__OpenStax/Ch02_Algebra_language.md

 (Propiedad aditiva de la igualdad)
 **Addition property of equality**: if two numbers $a$ and $b$ are equal, $a = b$, then adding a third number $c$ to each side of the equality preserves the equality $a + c = b + c$.

-## Multiples, divisibility, factors, prime numbers
+## Multiples, divisibility, factors, prime numbers (Múltiplos, divisibilidad, factores, número primos)
 [Ch02_S04](../../../Libros/Mathematics/Algebra_basics__Prealgebra__OpenStax.pdf#page=158)

 (Múltiplos de un número)